 The ACLU report concludes, “The aggressive enforcement of marijuana possession laws needlessly ensnares hundreds of thousands of people in the criminal justice system, crowds our jails, is carried out in a racially biased manner, wastes millions of taxpayers’ dollars and has not reduced marijuana use or availability.
 Marijuana possession arrests also waste precious police resources and divert law enforcement from responding to and solving serious crimes.
 It is time for marijuana possession arrests to end.”

-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending individuals charged with drug crimes in both state and federal courts.
-If you or someone you know has been charged with a drug crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience defending individuals charged with drug crimes in both state and federal courts.
+If you or someone you know has been charged with a drug crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.